Alexander Frater: Interim

 Looking to move on, he soon became a contracted writer for The New Yorker.
 During his time writing for The New Yorker he produced a number of stories about an idyllic, imaginary Pacific island he called Tofua.
 Later he was informed by a fact-checker that such an island really existed in Tonga, which went on to form the basis for a book published many years later, Tales from the Torrid Zone.
-Following his time with The New Yorker he spent one year as a staff writer for The Daily Telegraph from 1966–1967, working on its supplemental magazine.
+Following his time with The New Yorker he spent one year as a staff writer for The Daily Telegraph from 1966 to 1967, working on its supplemental magazine.
 John Anstey, the magazine's editor, did not like 'Russ', the name which Frater was then known by and demanded he use his first name for his byline (his family had a tradition of calling members by their second names).
 Friends from earlier periods would continue to call him 'Russ', as did those he met after leaving Fleet Street.